 With the adjustment system as it stands, the Eureka Mignon Single Dose is an excellent espresso grinder and a good option if espresso is your mainstay.
-However, because it is so fiddly to switch between brew methods and difficult to dial in, it is hard to recommend this as a multi-purpose grinder over something like the Niche or the DF64.
+However, because it is so fiddly to switch between brew methods and difficult to dial in, it is hard to recommend this as a multi-purpose grinder over something like the Niche, DF64, or DF83.

 The Eureka Mignon Oro Single Dose is advertised as having extremely low retention.
 This is achieved by the careful design of the grinding chamber, the 15-degree incline and presence of bellows.
 And when everything is working smoothly, it does accomplish this.
 Below are the retention rates for the Eureka Mignon Oro Single Dose vs. the Niche Zero.
 Bear in mind that flat burrs do naturally have a higher grind retention.